Streampunk/dynamorse-deprecated/README.md

 To follow.

-# Next steps
+# Support, status and further development

-Streampunk Media have released dynamorse as open-source so that interested users can try out the project's unique approach, track its progress and provide feedback.
+Streampunk Media have released dynamorse as open source so that interested users can try out the project's unique approach, track its progress and provide feedback.
 This is prototype software that is not yet for production use in its current form.
-To date, the authors have focused on de-risking the platform as they build from the ground up, proving concepts such as reactive streams and asynchronous access to media-processing C++ libraries.
-As a result, many of the dynamorse nodes are not fully functional or even implemented at all, but the author's have every intention of completing this work.
+To date, the authors have focused on de-risking the platform as they build from the ground up, proving ideas such as reactive streams with IoT and asynchronous access to media-processing C++ libraries.
+As a result, many of the dynamorse nodes are not fully functional and - in some cases - not even implemented at all.
+It is the authors' intention to complete this work.
 The status of the implementation and the current next-step plan can be viewed via github issues and milestones.

-Contributions can be made via pull requests and will be considered by the author on their merits.
+Contributions can be made via pull requests and will be considered by the authors on their merits.
 Enhancement requests and bug reports should be raised as github issues.
 For support, to request development priority or for bespoke node development, please contact Streampunk Media.

 Dynamorse will remain open-source.
 Where links are made to commercial 3rd party libraries, such as codec libraries, access to those features will only be available via a professional-grade support contract.
 The aim is to give user's a choice between patent-free codecs with open-source implementations (VP8, VP9, VC-2, etc) and codecs with associated patents where professional grade implementations are only available commercially (AVCi, HEVC).
 More details to follow.